The Denver Hospice is the only hospice in Colorado accredited by the National Institute for Jewish Hospices (NIJH) to meet end-of-life needs.

 - Jewish practices

-- And many more Jewish focused aspects of care
+- Other Jewish-focused aspects of care

 What steps does The Denver Hospice take to assure appropriate care?